w-A-L-L-e/wash/README.md

-It's verry early alpha fase now.
-Not ready to use as main shell yet.
-For instance running any commands like top, ls, vim etc all work but you can't pass arguments yet ;)
+Look in examples dir for some working scripts: it's already a complete programming language with functions and forloops etc.
-Need to work on functions and multiple line scripts in interactive mode.
-Already fixed the feature so you don't need to enter begin/end around a single statement and added {,} shortcuts to define scopes/blocks like in c.
+It's in early alpha stage now.
+Just got multi argument commands kinda working now ;)

-Look in examples dir for some working scripts: it's already a complete programming language with functions and forloops etc.!
+TODO:

-First up todo's are commands with arguments and then improve auto completion (just use code from this http://web.mit.edu/gnu/doc/html/rlman_2.html ).
+pipes aka cat bla.txt | grep "something" fix bug in multi arg commands (it's allmost good enough for me to use it as bash replacement, once this bug is squashed ;) as piping can be done already with stat=run("some command") etc.).
-Then it should already be a good enough replacement for bash for me ;).
-Will need more work on promts, environment vars etc like .bashrc => will make a .washrc.
+.washrc like .bashrc => especially for the path which is now hardcoded to : /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/opt/X11/bin:/usr/local/CrossPack-AVR/bin improve auto completion (it's already better than few days ago http://web.mit.edu/gnu/doc/html/rlman_2.html ).

 I'm aware of zsh which is also cool indeed but I want a syntax more like ruby or other modern languages.
 Not something from the 90's for my shell ;).
 Again making ruby as your shell is cool but it's bloated: wash is now only 120k! compared to bash'es +1Mb size.
 And it will stay small cause the largest part (programming language) is